tomjoht/learnapidoc/_docs/the_writing_process/docapis_writing.md

 Editing requires a fresh perspective, so I allow myself some space between edits &mdash; usually about a day.
 If I just keep editing the same content over and over all day long, especially content that I've only recently written, I become blind to so many aspects of it.
 I can't see all the problems.
 Somehow, allowing myself 24 hours focusing on other things enlivens my ability to see issues and fix errors in the content.

 Ideally, if I can space out edits each day over the course of a week, that gives me 5 separate editing sessions.
 I'm usually amazed at how much I can fix and make professional during this time period.
 It's really the secret to good writing.
-In contrast, if I crank out the content the day before and release it, the content isn't nearly as good as putting it through a cycle of edits spaced out with a day between edits.
+In contrast, if I crank out the content the day before and release it, the content isn't nearly as good as putting it through a cycle of edits spaced out like this.
 Think of it like bread that you have to let rise, followed by a session of kneading.
 When you make bread from scratch, you might need to let it rise a few times and punch it down to get it into the right shape.

 ## 3.7 Supplement confusing concepts with visuals and code examples {#visuals_and_code_examples}